petbrueck/sursol/README.md

 - `sursol rejectHQ`  rejects interview(s) as Headquarter based on specified rule.
 R software must be installed.
 - `sursol reject`  rejects interview(s) as Supervisor based on specified rule.
 R software must be installed.
 - `sursol varcomm`  leaves a comment at specified variable for specified interviews on the Survey Solutions Server.
 R software must be installed.
+- `sursol actionlog`  downloads detailed action log for all interviewer users created on a Survey Solutions Server.
+R software must be installed.

 ### Data Management
 - `sursol append`  detects all Survey Solutions Version folders  in the specified working directory and appends the survey data versions into master files.